Boettner-eric/Alfred/audio-source/readme.md

 # Configuration
 - Set your trigger keyword in the `Configure Workflow` menu
+- Set a hotkey for the input mute
 - Add devices to the denylist to hide them from alfred's options

 # Mods